syncedtoblog/syncedtoblog.github.io/_posts/2024-10-12-Synced-Upgrade-Here.md

 title: Upgrading to the new Synced
 img: images/2024-10-12-Synced-Upgrade-Here.jpg
 ---
-We're superhype to welcome your to the new Synced, which is now live!
+We're superhype to welcome you to the new Synced, which is now live!

 ![_config.yml]({{ site.baseurl }}/images/2024-10-12-Synced-Upgrade-Here.jpg)
 *artwork by [Imagen 3](https://deepmind.google/technologies/imagen-3/)*

 ### What's in the new Synced?
-Some big (and many little) changes elevate your exploring experience, including:
+Some big (and many smaller) changes to elevate your exploring experience, including:

 - **Dashboards** - You can create dashboards to follow regions of interest.
 Dashboards gather marks that you and others leave in the region along with other regional updates.